 “Time Out of Mind”

-Lynchburg College is partnering with Miriam’s House to show the film “Time Out of Mind” on Thursday, November 10, at 6:30 p.m.
+University of Lynchburg is partnering with Miriam’s House to show the film “Time Out of Mind” on Thursday, November 10, at 6:30 p.m.
 In this film, Richard Gere stars as George, a homeless man in New York City who seeks to repair his relationship with his daughter.
 “Time Out of Mind” won the International Critics’ Award at the Toronto International Film Festival in 2014.
 After the film, a panel discussion will address homelessness nationwide and in Lynchburg.
 A dessert reception will follow.
 Admission is free, but donations to Miriam’s House are welcome.